 One of Meryl’s big career breaks was playing Afia on Eastenders.
 Meryl was only contracted onscreen for three weeks, but her feisty character portrayal proved such a hit she stayed in the award-winning soap for three years!..read more

 Never one to stand still, after Eastenders Meryl ran her own vintage clothing store in Hackney for six years, before rebranding to a lifestyle/design store for another two years.
 Meryl’s store was featured in design magazines Wallpaper and Monocle and was listed in ES Magazine as one of their 'Top 50 independent shops in London'.
 Her exceptional taste led to a new business endeavour, and Meryl oversaw the design elements for her restaurant Oldroyd, in Islington, which is co-owned with her fiancé chef Tom Oldroyd.
 Stood to much acclaim, they also opened The Duke of Richmond pub in Hackney, officially making her a landlady!

-Unsurprisingly it wasn’t long before Meryl landed her first West End show ‘The Far Pavillions’ at the Shaftesbury theatre.
-She went on to perform at The National Theatre in critically acclaimed plays ‘The Man of Mode’ with Tom Hardy and ‘A Matter of Life and Death’.
-Her television credits followed in programs such as BBC 1’s Doctor Who, ITV’s Demons and C5’s Minder staring in scenes alongside Rik Mayall.
+Meryl’s career began when she was awarded a scholarship at Millennium Performing Arts School where she studied Drama and Musical Theatre.
+It wasn’t long before Meryl landed her first West End show, The Far Pavilions, at the Shaftesbury Theatre.
+She then went on to perform at The National Theatre in critically acclaimed plays, The Man of Mode with Tom Hardy and A Matter of Life and Death, with the Kneehigh Theatre.
+Her television credits followed in programs such as BBC One’s Doctor Who, ITV’s Demons and C5’s Minder starring alongside Rik Mayall.